swan-cern/jupyter-extensions/SparkMonitor/README.md

 # SparkMonitor

-SparkMonitor is an extension for Jupyter Notebook that enables the live monitoring of Apache Spark Jobs spawned from a notebook.
+SparkMonitor is an extension for Jupyter that enables the live monitoring of Apache Spark Jobs spawned from a notebook.
 The extension provides several features to monitor and debug a Spark job from within the notebook interface itself.

 ![jobdisplay](https://user-images.githubusercontent.com/6822941/29753710-ff8849b6-8b94-11e7-8f9c-bdc59bf72143.gif)

-It was originally developed as part of Google Summer of Code by @krishnan-r.
+It was originally developed as part of Google Summer of Code by [@krishnan-r](https://github.com/krishnan-r).
 The original repo can be seen here: https://github.com/krishnan-r/sparkmonitor

-This extension is composed of a Python package named `sparkmonitor`, which installs the nbextension, Kernel extension and a NPM package named `@swan-cern/sparkmonitor` for the JupyterLab extension.
+This extension is composed of a Python package named `sparkmonitor`, which installs the nbextension, Kernel extension and a NPM package named `@swan-cern/sparkmonitor` for the JupyterLab extension (still under development).

 ## Requirements